fermyon/developer/content/spin/v2/observing-apps.md

 ## OpenTelemetry (OTEL)

-Spin now has experimental support for the [OpenTelemetry (OTEL)](https://opentelemetry.io/) observability standard.
-When configured, Spin will now emit traces of your Spin App as an OTEL [signal](https://opentelemetry.io/docs/concepts/signals/).
+Spin has experimental support for the [OpenTelemetry (OTEL)](https://opentelemetry.io/) observability standard.
+When configured, Spin will emit traces of your Spin App as an OTEL [signal](https://opentelemetry.io/docs/concepts/signals/).
 Here is a teaser of how to configure it.

+> OpenTelemetry support requires Spin 2.4 or above.

 First, run an OTEL compliant [collector](https://opentelemetry.io/docs/collector/) to collect the traces.
 [Jaeger](https://www.jaegertracing.io/) is an open source distributed tracing platform that can act as an OTEL collector and enables viewing taces.
 You can run Jaeger using Docker: